310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Huh?
-Hmm… Yeah, you are.
+Hweh?
+Mm~… Yeah, you are.
 Cute enough that I forget you’re my age.
-You look like a little kid, which is normally cute.
+You look like a li'l kid, which is normally cute.
 {% endbubble %}

 {% bubble Tomoya %}